PCOS: From symptoms to self-advocacy. Get the handbook

 Before ovulation

-- Increased follicle stimulating (FSH) levels help your ovarian follicles (which contain one egg each) to mature.
+• Increased FSH levels help your ovarian follicles (which contain one egg each) to mature.

-- This alerts the hypothalamus and pituitary gland that a mature egg is on deck and ready to go.
+• This alerts the hypothalamus and pituitary gland that a mature egg is available and ready to be released.

 During ovulation